chuangw6/kube-agentic-networking/quickstart/quickstart.md

 1.  **An in-cluster MCP server**: An instance of the [`everything` reference server](https://github.com/modelcontextprotocol/servers/tree/main/src/everything), running inside your cluster.
 2.  **A remote MCP server**: The public [`DeepWiki` server](https://docs.devin.ai/work-with-devin/deepwiki-mcp), hosted externally.

-You will define `AuthPolicy` resources to specify which tools the agent is permitted to use from each server and observe how the Envoy proxy, configured by the Agentic Networking controller, enforces these rules.
+You will define `XAccessPolicy` resources to specify which tools the agent is permitted to use from each server and observe how the Envoy proxy, configured by the Agentic Networking controller, enforces these rules.

 ## 1. Prerequisites